Thursday January 19, 2017

 WEHNER: But it’s not simply that he wasn’t able to achieve common ground with Republicans on legislation.
 It is more broadly that the political culture is rancorous and divided and angry—I don’t lay all of the blame on President Obama for that—Republicans have their role in that, conservatives have their responsibility.
 But so does President Obama.
 He used rhetoric that for a president I think is unusually divisive.
 He constantly accused Republicans of putting party ahead of country.

 Is that unusually divisive?
-It feels like it happens a lot.
-And when did Pres.
+When did Pres.
 Obama say it?
 And how often?
 Most important: Was it true?
 Did the GOP put party above country?
 I would argue they did.
 To be honest, anyone who has read Jane Mayer’s “Dark Money,” about the Koch Bros., knows they did.
-Conservative, moneyed forces first gathered in January 2009 to stop him.
-Sen. Mitch McConnell was about obstruction from Day One.
+Conservative moneyed forces first gathered in January 2009 to stop him.
+Sen. Mitch McConnell was an obstructionist from Day One.
 He wasn’t interested in economic recovery.
 Are you kidding?
 That would make the Dems popular.
 We might have another FDR on our hands.
 No, he was interested in making Barack Obama a one-term president.
 He said exactly that.
 So why deny it here?

 But Wehner is on a roll.